 - Ghostbusters.
 While the electrical bolts are hitting Dana Barrett and Louis Tulley and turning them into Gozer's demons Zuul and Vinz Clortho, you can see their skeletons inside their bodies.

-- Happens to Gadget in the sequel to the live-action Inspector Gadget movie.
+- Happens to Gadget in the live-action Inspector Gadget movie.